thomasclarke1969/documentation/websdk/tutorials/basic-conversations/README.md

 ## Step 6: Cleanup

-A quick little cleanup step to make this nice:  Open up `controller.js` and add to the end of the `createConversation` function a call to `selectConversation`.
+A quick little cleanup step to make this nice:  Open up `controller.js` and add to a call to `selectConversation` to the end of the `createConversation` function.

 ```javascript
 function createConversation(participants) {